 Almost half of all searches on Google are looking for local businesses, so if you’re not showing up for local search terms relevant to your business, you’ll be missing out on a load of traffic, and your competitors will be soaking it up instead!

-When it comes to local SEO, it’s more important than ever to optimise your on-site and off-site SEO strategies to get in front of potential local customers that are actively searching for products or services like yours!
+When it comes to local SEO, it’s more important than ever to optimise your on-site and off-site SEO strategies to get in front of potential local customers who are actively searching for products or services like yours!

 What is Local SEO?